Skip to main content

 No module in Dino calls Date.now(), Math.random(), or setTimeout directly.
 Every source of non-determinism is injected through explicit interfaces:

-• Clock — all timestamps come from an injectable clock.
-Tests control time.
+• Clock: all timestamps are generated by an injectable clock.
+Test control time.
 Production uses the system clock.
 But the code never reaches for it directly.

-• Timer — timeouts and delays go through an injectable timer.
+• Timer: timeouts and delays are handled by an injectable timer.
 Tests advance time without waiting.

 A bare Date.now() in any module is a CI failure.